 The Hole Doughnut path involves offering just four flavors, including one seasonal flavor, at any given time, using organic stone ground flour, shaping donuts by hand and frying them to order.
 No two donuts look alike and that’s okay.
 When it comes to donuts, we’d rather eat a hot, misshapen donut than a stale, boring donut any day of the week.

 Flavors change daily and run the gamut from sweet to sweeter.
-Regardless of the flavor or its sweetness level, these decadent donuts are a great dessert option after eating lunch at Hot Chicken Takeover in the same market.
+Regardless of the flavor or sweetness level, these decadent donuts are a great dessert option.

 The donut we ate at Brider was so memorable that we decided to include the Denver restaurant in this guide.
 Although Brider isn’t a dedicated donut operation, it’s dedication to donuts was readily apparent when we sampled a small batch Brioche donut during our visit.